adityamadhab/port-switcher/README.md

-# PortSwitcher
+# Express Port Switcher

-A smart port management tool that automatically tries to bind your server to a preferred port (e.g., port 3000), but if that port is already in use, it detects that and forwards incoming requests to an available port instead.
+A smart port management tool that automatically tries to bind your Express server to a preferred port (e.g., port 3000), but if that port is already in use, it detects that and forwards incoming requests to an available port instead.

 ## Features